yuvraj1803/deltaOS/README.md

 # deltaOS
 deltaOS is a kernel written for microcontrollers with ARMv8-A processors.
+This kernel is written to experiment with deltaSSE.
+Hence we never jump to EL0 and run the shell in EL1 directly to avoid over complication.
  # Shell Commands
    + sse - this command wont run on baremetal OS.
 Only supported when running under deltaV or any other hypervisor that supports deltaSSE.